-Significant regional, socioeconomic and individual-level differences in digital access and opportunity will only be exacerbated post-pandemic.
+socioeconomic individual-level Significant regional, and differences in digital access and opportunity will only be exacerbated post-pandemic.
 New approaches for post-secondary systems to sensitively respond to these variations will hopefully be shared across the system to ensure an optimized quality experience and well-being for all.